Aidan-A-2008/Python-Speed-Tester/README.md

-# Python Speed Test
+# Python Speed Test Beta

 A Python code written to test your internet speed.
 More of a proof of concept as wifi speeds change so frequently that this will not be the most reliable internet speed tester.

-## Download and Run Speed Test
+## Download and Run Speed Test Beta

 Clone the project